Jaydeep869/Prompt2Site/README.md

 ---

+## Future Enhancement

+1. solving bugs and improving styling in future.
+2. add multiple frameworks and language.
+3. a payment gateway for freemium basis.
+4. can be converted to SAAS.

+---

 ## 🧠 Credits & Acknowledgments

 * 🔍 **OpenRouter / OpenAI API** – For converting text prompts into working front-end code.